valeriya-matveeva/vmatveeva.com/content/posts/publishing/note.md

+X-Date: 2022-06-12T12.00.00
-X-Date: 2022-06-12T12.00.00 Subject: How to check wearables in Decentraland before publishing?
-X-Slug: create_things
+ Subject: How to check wearables in Decentraland before publishing?
+ X-Slug: publishing

 Maybe you think it is easy, but I didn't find it fast.
 It is very important step before a publish.
 It helps to check wrongs and get approval in future.